FrameDroppers/LibReaper/README.md

 # LibReaper
 LibReaper is a small collection of scripts that handles some of the basic things required when making a NDS rom, such as the header and very basic graphics.
+It does not have many of the things a traditional library does as it is designed to allow easy modifcation.

 <a href="https://imgbb.com/"><img src="https://i.ibb.co/b1SscYT/image-2023-04-15-091739327.png" alt="image-2023-04-15-091739327" border="0"></a>